UFHCI-BCB-SR-Biostatistics/manuscript-ehr-data-cleaning-workflow/README.md

    `Code/Laboratory Biomarkers/03_merging_biomarkers.R`
    Combines monthly biomarker measurements and reshapes the processed biomarker data.

+### Final Data Preparation

+`Code/Analysis/merge_biomarkers_demographics.R`

+Combines the processed biomarker data with the demographic and diagnosis data to create the final analysis-ready dataset.

-## Analysis
+## Analysis Files

-The `Analysis/` directory contains additional R scripts used by the research team after completion of the primary data-processing workflow.
-These scripts are provided separately from the four-step workflow above to distinguish subsequent analytic data preparation and analysis from the primary EHR data-cleaning procedures.
+The separate `Analysis/` directory contains additional files used by the research team for the analyses presented in the manuscript.
+These files are provided separately from the data-processing workflow described above to distinguish the primary EHR data-cleaning procedures from the subsequent statistical analyses.

-#### `merge_biomarkers_demographics.R`

-Combines the processed biomarker data with the demographic and diagnosis data to prepare the analysis-ready dataset used by the research team.

-#### `[SECOND_ANALYSIS_FILE_NAME].R`

-Contains additional analysis code used by the research team.

 ## Reproducibility and Use with Other EHR Data